 You need never suffer from the debilitating effects of dependency again, there is a better way.

-Peter Zapfella has created a range of specific therapies, using Neuro Linguistic Programming (NLP), the Emotional Alignment Technique and advanced Hypnotherapy methods in Mandurah, Perth and Bali to overcome the root cause of marijuana dependancy in just one session.
-He brings with him more than 23 years passionate experience, and thousands of past successful and happy clients.
+Peter Zapfella has created a range of specific therapies, using Neuro-Linguistic Programming (NLP), the Emotional Alignment Technique, and advanced Hypnotherapy methods to overcome the root cause of marijuana dependency in just one session.
+He brings with him more than 24 years of passionate experience and thousands of past successful and happy clients.

 Peter Zapfella’s personal pledge: if you fail to quit your marijuana dependency in one session, if you relapse – whether it is one hour, one day, one week, one month or even one year following your original session, he will take you through a special individual follow up session; ABSOLUTELY FREE OF CHARGE.